DontTalkJustTravel

 Snorkeling is easy—but the ocean doesn’t play.

-- Check conditions: wind, waves, currents
+• Check conditions: wind, waves, currents, boat traffic.

-- Use fins slowly near shallow reef
+• Use fins slowly near shallow reef (avoid kicking coral or sand clouds).

-🪸 Reef Etiquette (How to Snorkel Without Damaging Coral)
+🪸 Reef Etiquette: How to Snorkel Without Damaging Coral

-- Don’t touch coral, even “dead” pieces
+2. Don’t touch coral—even “dead” pieces can be habitat.

 📅 Best Time of Year to Snorkel in the Caribbean